Master of Finance

-Essay: The mission of the Master of Finance program at MIT Sloan is to create the next generation of principled, global financial leaders with state-of-the-art training in modern finance theories and methods.
-Our program attracts the best and brightest students who go on to advance financial management practice and improve the world.
-Please draw upon experiences from the past three years.
+The mission of the Master of Finance program at MIT Sloan is to create the next generation of principled, global financial leaders with state-of-the-art training in modern finance theories and methods.
+The goal of our program is to attract students who go on to advance financial management practice and improve the world.

-- Please discuss past academic and professional experiences and accomplishments that will help you succeed in the MFin program.
-Include achievements in finance, math, statistics, and computer science as applicable.
+Question 1: Please discuss past academic and professional experiences and accomplishments that will help you succeed in the Master of Finance program.
+Include achievements in finance, math, statistics, and computer sciences, as applicable.

-- Describe your short-and-long-term professional goals.
+Question 2: Describe your short-term and long-term professional goals.
 How will our MFin degree help you achieve these goals?

 Letters of Recommendation

 Applicants must submit three letters of recommendation.
-We require one letter of recommendation from an academic source, one letter of recommendation from a professional source, and the third letter of recommendation can be from either.
+One letter of should come from an academic source, one letter of recommendation from a professional source, and the third letter of recommendation can be from either.
 If you are currently a student, we strongly suggest that the third letter of recommendation be from an academic source.
 If you are currently working full time, we strongly suggest that the third letter of recommendation be from a professional source.

 - We do not accept recommendations from family members.

 - Recommendations must be submitted online.
 We do not accept letters of recommendation via mail.